top of page

 A typical counseling session is $175 for a 50-minute session.
 EMDR sessions are recommended to be 80 minutes as this helps reduce the length of therapy overall and increase progress during a single session, but this cannot be guaranteed.
 80+ minute sessions are prorated.
 Longer sessions for individuals and couples are available upon request.
 Please contact me to learn more.

-I do not bill insurance directly.
-Upon request, I am happy to provide documentation (or superbill) that you may submit for reimbursement if you have out of network benefits.
-Please consult your insurance or HSA/FSA providers regarding your benefits.
+I do not bill insurance directly, however, I am happy to help support your use of benefits.
+If you have out-of-network benefits, I will provide documentation (or a Superbill) that you may submit to your insurance for reimbursement.
+Please consult your insurance provider regarding your out-of-network benefits.

 *Medicaid clients may not pay out of pocket for services and will need to use a Medicaid provider due to Medicaid guidelines.